Jrmyy/http-log-monitor/README.md

 How to use it ?
 ---------------

 This program is using Python 3.5.
-First, you will need to install the requiring packages, by running the Makefile.
+First, you will need to install the required packages, by running the Makefile.

 ### Using the simulation